thisago/seamlesserver/readme.md

 - email
 - password

-Registration and login are already implemented.
+The user password is hashed using `bcrypt` hash, with a random salt for each user.

-### PWA implemented
+### PWA

 By default, this template is installable, and all SPA available routes are cached!